sa-tre/satre-specification/docs/source/pillars/computing_technology.md

   - Guidance
   - Importance
 * - 2.1.4.
-  - Your TRE should be accessed via a user interface accessible using commonly available applications.
+  - Your TRE should be accessed via a user interface using commonly available applications.
   - TREs which allow users to connect from their own devices should not require the installation of any bespoke TRE application on the user's device.
     In practice a web browser is the most common way to achieve this.
   - Recommended